RexManglicmot/optimize_throughput_quantization/README.md

 From a business standpoint, inference efficiency is critical because serving large models at scale drives up GPU costs and affects latency-sensitive applications.
 Quantization helps address these challenges by **reducing hardware costs**, **improving throughput**, **lowering energy consumption**, and **making deployment more scalable**, all while often maintaining comparable levels of accuracy.
 These benefits allow organizations to deliver AI systems more quickly and cost-effectively, turning cutting-edge research into practical, real-world products.

+In this study we benchmark the same base model across three precisions to quantify throughput and latency trade-offs.

+ - **FP32 (baseline)**: Full 32-bit precision—the highest memory/latency—and the reference for speed/VRAM comparisons.

+ - **FP16**: 16-bit half precision on tensor cores; typically similar with FP32 quality with much lower memory use and higher throughput.

+ - **INT4**: 4-bit weight quantization; sharply reduces memory/bandwidth and boosts throughput when small accuracy trade-offs are acceptable.

-In this study we benchmark the same base model across three precisions—**FP32** (baseline), **FP16** (tensor-core friendly half precision), and **INT4** (aggressive weight quantization)—to quantify throughput and latency trade-offs.
-Further, there are four sweep batch sizes **{32, 64, 128, 256}** under identical generation settings (fixed prompts, **max input length 512**, fixed max_new_tokens/temperature/top-p) and a single attention backend for fairness.
-FP32 serves as the “truth” for speed/VRAM comparisons; FP16 targets higher arithmetic density with minimal degradation; INT4 tests memory-bandwidth relief and packing efficiency.
-Results are reported per batch and summarized across batches to show how precision interacts with load.
+We sweep batch sizes **{32, 64, 128, 256}** under identical generation settings (fixed prompts, max input length 512, fixed max_new_tokens/temperature/top-p) and a single attention backend for fairness, reporting per-batch results and across-batch summaries to show how precision interacts with load.

 ## Dataset (PubMedQA)
 This projects uses PubMedQA-Labeled dataset purely as a request generator.
 Although it includes yes/no/maybe labels, I ignored labels because the project overall goal is throughput/latency, not accuracy.